Guitar | Oud | Percussion

 As a working professional he performs, and composes regularly for soloists, duos, trios, quartets, chamber ensembles, orchestra, percussion, dance, voice, and has recently premiered a new music work for piano quintet entitled Assembling Change.
 Additional background includes: Classical, Improv, many styles in “World Music”, Jazz, Folk, and Blues.

-Some musicians, and artists Daniel has collaborated with in performance, and in nearly all cases composition, or arranging as well include: Persian bagpipe master Mohsen Sharifian, Maria Mezcle, Miguel Tellez, Indian classical dancer Josephine Nithya, Dinuk Wijeratne, Norman Adams, Jennifer king and the Blue Engine String Quartet, Chris Mitchell, Maria Serrano, David Romero, Soprano Nicole Jordan, Maria Osende, Nick Halley, and Compañia Azul.
+Some musicians, and artists Daniel has collaborated with in performance, and in nearly all cases composition, or arranging as well include: Iranian bagpipe master Mohsen Sharifian, Maria Mezcle, Miguel Tellez, Indian classical dancer Josephine Nithya, Dinuk Wijeratne, Norman Adams, Jennifer king and the Blue Engine String Quartet, Chris Mitchell, Maria Serrano, David Romero, Soprano Nicole Jordan, Maria Osende, Nick Halley, and Compañia Azul.

 In addition to performance, composition, and arranging, Daniel also teaches a wide variety of genres.